exoplatform/exo-documentation/docs/Manage-Documents.rst

 |destination_file|

-After choosing a destination folder, the select folder button switch to display the drive selected with a cancale icon allowing to restore the default choices.
+After choosing a destination folder, the Select Folder button switches to display the destination folder with a cancel icon allowing to restore the default choices.

 |destination_selected|